Last updated: March 6th, 2018

-When applying for life insurance, one of the biggest factors that an underwriter will consider is the applicant’s health.
+When anyone applies for insurance, the underwriter has several factors to consider, the most significant factor being the applicant’s health.
 Therefore, any type of adverse condition such as Long QT syndrome could make qualifying difficult, if not impossible in some cases.

-This post is going to look at how QT syndrome is going to impact your life insurance coverage and ways you can get the lowest rates possible.
+The objective of this article is to look at how QT syndrome might impact how a life insurance company considers your application, and ways you can get the lowest rates possible.
 Don’t let your health keep you from getting the protection your family deserves.

 What is Long QT Syndrome?